 This RI divorce law post addresses the following query: What length of time does it take to complete a divorce in Rhode Island?
 When someone says “no fault” divorce, what does that mean?
 How do I prove my residency at the nominal divorce hearing in order to obtain a final judgment of divorce?

 Rhode Island Divorce – “Post Divorce Do’s And Dont’s” -Family Law & Child Support by a RI Lawyer

-Which Parent is Entitled to Claim a Minor Child As a Dependency Exemption For Federal Tax Purposes?
+Which Parent is Entitled to Claim a Minor Child As a Dependency Exemption For Federal and State Tax Purposes?

 Divorce and Real Estate Law – Living Together During the Divorce – A Nightmare Or a Necessity?

 Issues concerning the marital domicile and real estate are often the biggest issues that divorcing couples must resolve.
-The issues of real estate and divorce are often intertwined with complex issues concerning child custody, child support, marital division of assets, marital debt and other issues related to a divorce.
-This article only applies to Rhode Island Divorce.
-This article discusses, in depth, issues concerning temporary occupancy of the marital real estate while the divorce is proceeding.
+The issues of real estate and divorce are often intertwined with complex issues concerning custody of a child, child support, division of marital property, debt and other divorce related matters.

-Child Custody Law – The Role of the Guardian Ad Litem For the Minor Child in Family Court
+Child Custody Law in RI- The Responsibilities of the Guardian Ad Litem For the Minor Child in Providence Family Court

-[Relationships:Post-Divorce] This article explains the role of the Guardian ad Litem in Rhode Island Custody, Visitation and placement cases.
-In Rhode Island (RI), A guardian ad litem is a individual who represents the hypothetical best interest of the minor child in a child custody, visitation or other type of Family Court case.
+This article explains the role of the Guardian ad Litem in RI Custody, Visitation and physical placement causes of action.
+In Rhode Island , A guardian ad litem is a individual, usually a RI attorney, who represents the hypothetical best interest of the minor child in a child custody, visitation or other type of domestic case.
 The Guardian is not a lawyer for the minor child!